-160. This template captures the positions and the related own funds requirements for position risks on traded debt instruments under the Standardised Approach (Article 325 (2), point (a), of Regulation (EU) No 575/2013).
+162. This template captures the positions and the related own funds requirements for position risks on traded debt instruments under the Standardised Approach (Article 325 (2), point (a), of Regulation (EU) No 575/2013).
 The different risks and methods available under of Regulation (EU) No 575/2013 are considered by rows.
 The specific risk associated with exposures included in MKR SA SEC and MKR SA CTP has only to be reported in the Total template of the MKR SA TDI.
 The own funds requirements reported in those templates shall be transferred to cell {0325;0060} (securitisations) and {0330;0060} (CTP) respectively.

-161. The template has to be filled out separately for the “Total”, plus a pre-defined list of following currencies: EUR, ALL, BGN, CZK, DKK, EGP, GBP, HRK, HUF, ISK, JPY, MKD, NOK, pLN, RON, RUB, RSD, SEK, CHF, TRY, UAH, USD and one residual template for all other currencies.
+163. The template has to be filled out separately for the “Total”, plus a pre-defined list of following currencies: EUR, ALL, BGN, CZK, DKK, EGP, GBP, HUF, ISK, JPY, MKD, NOK, PLN, RON, RUB, RSD, SEK, CHF, TRY, UAH, USD and one residual template for all other currencies.

 5.1.2.
 Instructions concerning specific positions